StatCan/cae-eac/docs/en/GitHub.md

 #### How to Commit changes
 1. When you are ready to publish your changes to GitHub, on the **Source Control** tab, type in a commit message, then click the checkmark button.
 ![Commit changes](images/GitHub_VM_3.png)
 2. Click the source control menu button, then click **Push**.
-If you get an error message (this will happen if your local copy of the repository is not up to date with the version stored on GitHub), click **Pull** instead to merge your changes.
+If you get an error message (this will happen if your local copy of the repository is not up to date with the version stored on GitHub), first click **Pull, then Push** to merge your changes.
 ![Push changes](images/GitHub_VM_5.png)

 ### R-Studio